 The Redevelopment Commission sponsors the Waterloo Pride awards to encourage residents and business owners to invest in their properties and to take pride in their neighborhoods.
 To nominate someone for the award, fill out Waterloo Pride flyer2019 and send it to Town Hall, or email a nomination to firstname.lastname@example.org.

 The Redevelopment Commission possesses a vast array of powers to enable them to undertake the redevelopment of our town, to eliminate blight and revitalize our community.
 The seven (7) primary duties are listed in Indiana Code 36-7-14-11.

-The Redevelopment Commission purchased several buildings downtown and are working toward revitalization of our Central Business District.
+The Redevelopment Commission purchased several buildings downtown and are working toward revitalization of our Central Business District by issuing a RFP and appendices 200 block of N. Wayne final to redevelop the site.
 As part of the planning process, they commissioned graduate students in urban planning from Ball State University’s Community Based Projects (CBP) program.
 It is an outreach arm of the college of Architecture and Planning and has been assisting communities in Indiana with their development needs for over three decades.
 The students created a downtown revitalization plan.
-For more information, see the: Waterloo Downtown Plan 2018.
+For more information, see the: Waterloo Downtown Plan 2018

 The Waterloo Redevelopment Commission updated the Town’s Economic Development Plan for the area west of I-69 along US 6 in 2017 as part of the annexation of the same area.
 Utilities have been extended to this area in 2018.
 The Plan Commission has been hearing proposals for development in 2019 as a result of this expansion.